thecodeteam/viprcommand/README.md

-ViPR Shell provides command line interface for ViPR REST APIs.
+ViPR Command provides command line interface for ViPR REST APIs.

-# Supported Versions
+# Dependencies
 **ViPR**: 2.2, 2.3
-**Python**: 3.2.5, 3.4
+**Python**: 3.2.5, 3.4 (Additional modules: requests, configparser)

 # Install

 1. Copy downloaded package to any location
 2. Windows only: Open cmd prompt
-3. Navigate to ViPR shell downloaded folder
+3. Navigate to ViPR command downloaded folder
 4. Navigate to "config" folder and enter your ViPR host in cli_config.ini.
 5. Navigate to "bin" folder
-6. Type `python ViPRShell.py` and press ENTER.
+6. Type `python ViPRCommand.py` and press ENTER.
 The log in prompt appears:
         login as:
         Type ViPR username and press ENTER.
 A password prompt appears:
         Password:
         Type password and press ENTER.
         Instead you could also run
 ```
-python ViPRShell.py -username {user} -password {pswd}
+python ViPRCommand.py -username {user} -password {pswd}
 ```

 # Context tree

-After logging into ViPR Shell it will initially land in root context.
+After logging into ViPR Command it will initially land in root context.
 From there using "cd" command (explained below) one can navigate to different contexts and sub-contexts.
 There are 3 components to each context: resources, sub-context and actions.

 _Resources_:  these are ViPR resources in current context, identified by URN.
 To navigate to resource, use "cd {resource_urn}".